hehua2018/descheduler/README.md

 so that they can be recreated in appropriately utilized nodes.
 The strategy will abort if any number of `underutilized nodes` or `appropriately utilized nodes` is zero.

-To control pod eviction from underutilized nodes, use the `evictionModes` array.
-A lenient policy, which evicts pods regardless of their resource requests, is the default.
-To enable a stricter policy that only evicts pods with resource requests defined for the provided threshold resources, add the option `OnlyThresholdingResources` to the `evictionModes` configuration.

 **NOTE:** Node resource consumption is determined by the requests and limits of pods, not actual usage.
 This approach is chosen in order to maintain consistency with the kube-scheduler, which follows the same design for scheduling pods onto nodes.
 This means that resource usage as reported by Kubelet (or commands